How intoxicated does someone have to be before they can be convicted

 * Blood-alcohol level.
 The measurement of alcohol in your blood can be taken directly by drawing a blood

-sample or it can be calcng a mathematical formula to the amount of alcohol in your breath or urine.
+sample or a mathematical formula using the amount of alcohol in your breath or urine.